nicolas-kuechler/doe-suite/README.md

 Note, in this experiment `simple`, the `client_0` records in each repetition of a run the response time (`rt`).
 In the table, we show for each configuration the mean and the standard deviation of the response time over multiple runs.

+The experiment suite follows the naming conventions of [DoE](https://en.wikipedia.org/wiki/Design_of_experiments):
+A `factor` is the parameter that changes between different runs, and in each run, a `factor` takes a particular `level`, i.e., value.

+Moreover, under [Design of Experiments](#design-of-experiments), we show how to design and run experiments that are not a cross-product of factor levels.

 <!-- TABLE OF CONTENTS -->
 <details open="open">